 We typically don’t practice interviewing very often, yet each interview we do have is pretty important.
 Here are three quick tips for interview preparation.

-Tip 1 – It is best to think of an interview as a two-way discussion.
+Tip 1 – It’s best to think of an interview as a two-way discussion.
 Yes, often a stressful discussion but remember not only are they checking you out, but you are also checking them out.
-In fact, one of the most important actions you can take to prepare for an upcoming interview is to research the company.
-It is easier than ever to get on the internet, enter a search word and come up with relevant information.
+One of the most critical actions you can take to prepare for an upcoming interview is to research the company.
+It’s easier than ever to get on the internet, enter a search word and come up with relevant information.
 Most companies have a web page of their own where you can read up on company history and recent press releases.
 Be thinking about questions you can ask during the interview as well.
-Make relevant observations about what is going on with the company and ask your interviewer to comment.
+Make relevant observations about what is going on with the company, and ask your interviewer to comment.
 You may also want to consider asking some questions like the following.

-Tip 2 – Another good way to prepare for the interview is to put together 3-5 well thought out power stories and a couple lessons learned stories.
-Power stories are your stories about times that you solved problems or had a positive impact in your work.
+Tip 2 – Another good way to prepare for the interview is to put together 3-5 power stories and a couple of lessons learned stories.
+Power stories are your stories about times you solved problems or positively impacted your work.
 Keep your power stories in a notebook in Evernote and save them forever.
-These stories are very important to think about in advance of the interview for responses to behavioral interviewing questions which are used very often by skilled interviewers.
+These stories are essential to think about before the interview for potential responses to behavioral interviewing questions often used by skilled interviewers.
 Behavioral interview questions are ones that ask you to describe times in the past when you solved this or that type of problem.

-To learn even more about strategies for job interviewing, I recommend the books by Carole Martin, The Interview Coach.
-A great one to start with is Boost Your Interview IQ*.
+To learn even more about job interviewing strategies, I recommend the books by Carole Martin, The Interview Coach.
+A great one to start with is Boost Your Interview IQ.